BBC Philharmonic: History

 Yan Pascal Tortelier was principal conductor of the orchestra from 1992 to 2002, and now holds the title of conductor laureate.
-Gianandrea Noseda became principal conductor of the orchestra in September 2002.
-In October 2006, the orchestra changed Noseda's title to chief conductor, in conjunction with his contract extension through 2010.
+Gianandrea Noseda became principal conductor of the orchestra in September 2002 and in October 2006 he became chief conductor, with his contract extended through 2010.
 Noseda concluded his tenure as chief conductor in 2011 and now has the title of conductor laureate along with Tortelier.
 In July 2010, the orchestra announced the appointment of Juanjo Mena as its next chief conductor, effective with the 2011–2012 season, with an initial contract of three years.
 Vassily Sinaisky, principal guest conductor of the orchestra from 1996 through January 2012, now has the title of conductor emeritus with the orchestra.
 In March 2011, the orchestra announced the appointment of John Storgårds as its next principal guest conductor, effective January 2012.
 In January 2017, the orchestra announced the appointment of Ben Gernon as its next principal guest conductor, as of the autumn of 2017.
 In parallel, Storgårds took the title of chief guest conductor of the orchestra.
 Mena concluded his tenure as principal conductor in the summer of 2018.

-In March 2018, Omer Meir Wellber first guest-conducted the orchestra.
-On the basis of this appearance, in October 2018, the orchestra announced the appointment of Wellber as its next chief conductor, effective with the 2019-2020 season, with an initial contract of 4 years.
+In March 2018, Omer Meir Wellber first guest-conducted the orchestra and in October that year, was appointed as its next chief conductor, effective with the 2019-2020 season, with an initial contract of 4 years.
 Following his withdrawal from his two scheduled 2022 Proms appearances, Wellber was no longer listed as affiliated with the BBC Philharmonic as of the summer of 2022.
 Gernon likewise stood down as the orchestra's principal guest conductor in 2022.

 In November 2022, the orchestra named Storgårds its next chief conductor, with immediate effect.
+Ludovic Morlot currently has the title of artist-in-association with the orchestra.
+In February 2022, Anja Bihlmaier first guest-conducted the orchestra.
+Following three subsequent return guest-conducting appearances, in August 2024, the BBC Philharmonic announced the appointment of Bihlmaier as its next principal guest conductor, the first female conductor ever to be named to the post, effective in September 2024, with an initial contract of three seasons.
+In June 2025, the orchestra announced the extension of Storgårds' contract as its chief conductor to the summer of 2028.

-Since September 2007, the orchestra has been in a major partnership with Salford City Council, enabling the Orchestra to build active links with Salford and its communities.
+Since September 2007, the orchestra has been in a major partnership with Salford City Council, enabling the Orchestra to build links with Salford and its communities.
 In 2011, the BBC Philharmonic moved to their new dedicated 6,400 sq ft (590 m2) studio at dock10 studios in Media City, Salford Quays, along with a number of other BBC departments that made the move.